nartcire/rmtDev/README.md

 ## Motivation

 The goal of this project was to make full use of the skills learned in HTML/CSS/VanillaJS.
 This served as the ultimate application of vanilla JS for me which will help me better grasp new technologies like ReactJS and NextJS!
+I am not the creator of the HTML/CSS and API portions of this project and focused solely on the Vanilla JS portion so learn how to effectively apply vanilla JS as well as gain a more firm understanding of it.

 ## Description

 - allow users to browse remote job postings
+- allow users to page forward and backwards for more job postings
+- fetch from an API for job posting information
 - use the search bar to look for certain keywords in postings
 - sort the postings according to date or relevancy.
 - bookmark listings that they find enticing